ffadrique/FTL/README.md

 Reference STL documentation: http://www.cplusplus.com/reference/list/list/

-Limitations with repsect to STL C++
+Limitations with respect to STL C++
 - No reverse iteration.
 - No constant iterators.
 - Max size is dummy (dummy value not computed from architecture).